resilient-swarms/meta-cmaes/README.md

         export BUILD_META=False

-5. Set the number of cores you are using, e.g.:
+5. Two other optional settings are the number of cores, e.g.,

         export NUM_CORES=16

+and whether or not to visualise the results True/False

+        export BUILD_GRAPHIC=True

 6. To compile, do: